 Delaware's economy has long been a source of innovation and technological growth.
 Some of the State's most prominent firms, such as Agilent, AstraZeneca, DuPont and W.L.
 Gore and Associates, are world renowned for their technical breakthroughs and resulting commercial success.
 The presence of these firms and others like them, as well as its highly capable research universities, have positioned Delaware as one of the leading states in the nation for industry investment and research and development as well as high wage service jobs.
-The Kauffman Foundation and the Information Technology & Innovation Foundation ranked Delaware 2nd overall in the 2014 State New Economy Index, which measures the ability of states to transform from an industrial economic model to one that creates and retains high value-added, high-wage jobs.
-Delaware has consistently ranked in the top 10 and currently ranks: 1st in the nation for high-wage traded services, industry investment in R&D and foreign direct investment; 3rd in the nation for information technology and patents; and 7th in the nation for scientists and engineers.
+The Kauffman Foundation and the Information Technology & Innovation Foundation ranked Delaware 2nd overall in the 2012 State New Economy Index, which measures the ability of states to transform from an industrial economic model to one that creates and retains high value-added, high-wage jobs.
+Delaware has consistently ranked in the top 10 and currently ranks 1st in the nation for high-wage traded services and in industry investment in R&D, 2nd in foreign direct investment and in patents, and 9th in scientists and engineers.

 Delaware's high quality workforce and innovative research and development environment provide excellent opportunities for technology-based business growth and entrepreneurial ventures.
 The State provides a variety of technology resource programs and innovative business development support to enhance commercialization opportunities.
 This support includes Delaware's status as a Kauffman FastTrac Affiliate and its Kauffman FastTrac New Venture and Growth Venture Entrepreneurial Training Initiatives.
 In August 2012, Start It Up Delaware, Inc. ("Start It Up Delaware") was incorporated as a for-profit company operating through its wholly-owned subsidiary, coIN Loft Inc. Start It Up Delaware is a public-private partnership serving as a hub for entrepreneurship and job creation.
-The partnership brings together Delaware's financial, accounting, legal and real estate communities, as well as the University of Delaware, Delaware State University, Delaware Technical and Community College and other institutions of higher education.
+The partnership brings together Delaware's financial, accounting, legal and real estate communities, as well as the University of Delaware, Delaware State University, Delaware Technological and Community College and other institutions of higher education.